A Proportional Random Effect Block Bootstrap for General Clustered Data: Introduction

-Another bootstrap approach for clustered data, commonly referred to as residual bootstrap or random effect bootstrap, involves resampling predictors of residuals and/or random effects. \cite{butarANDlahiri2003} and \cite{kubokawaANDnagashima2012} considered parametric versions of such bootstraps, where the residuals and random effects are sampled from normal distributions with the corresponding estimated variance components.
-However, the validity of the parametric bootstrap is highly dependent upon the stochastic assumption of the model e.g., the normality assumption of random effects.
-To overcome this, semiparametric version of the random effect/residual bootstraps have been considered \citep[see e.g.,][among others]{carpenterETAL2003, chambersANDchandra2013,relugaETAL2024}.
-Of particular note is the semiparametric random effect block (REB) bootstrap of \cite{chambersANDchandra2013} that involves resampling cluster-level random effect predictors, along with sampling clusters (``blocks'') followed by resampling residuals within the sampled clusters.
+Both the PREB and REB bootstraps belong to a broader class of random effect or residual bootstraps, which involve resampling predicted random effects and/or residuals.
+Other methods within this class include the parametric bootstrap \citep{butarANDlahiri2003, kubokawaANDnagashima2012} which samples random effects and residuals from normal distributions with the corresponding estimated variance components.
+However, the validity of the parametric bootstrap depends heavily on the stochastic assumption of the model e.g., the normality assumptions of the random effects and residuals.
+Semiparametric versions of the random effect or residual bootstraps have therefore been developed to circumvent this limitation of the parametric bootstrap \citep[see e.g.,][]{carpenterETAL2003,relugaETAL2024}, including the REB bootstrap discussed above.
+Another class of bootstrap methods for clustered data, not directly motivated by LMMs, has also been studied in parallel.
+One example is the cluster bootstrap \citep{davisonANDhinkley1997, mccullagh2000}, in which clusters are randomly sampled with replacement, optionally followed by random permutation or resampling of observations within clusters. \cite{fieldETAL2010} and \cite{oshaughnessyANDwelsh2018} studied the generalized cluster bootstrap for clustered data, which involves resampling weights associated with the estimating equations.